DavidLu1997/ScanGrader/readme.txt

 How to use:
 - Print ScanGrader50.pdf
 - Use with multiple choice test
-- Scan using scanner and convert to BMP files
+- Scan using scanner and convert to an image file if needed (JPG, PNG, BMP, etc. supported)
 - Create answer key(s)
 - Add config file to program
 - Add answer key(s) to program